elunna/recipes/entres/cod with mushroom and red pepper relish.md

 1. PREHEAT the oven to 350°F. Line a baking pan or glass baking dish with parchment paper.
 2. CUT the fish into portions and gently pat dry with a paper towel.
-Season evenly with 1/4 teaspoon of the salt and 1/8 tea- spoon of the pepper and place in the baking pan.
+Season evenly with 1/4 tsp of the salt and 1/8 tea- spoon of the pepper and place in the baking pan.
 Bake for 12 to 15 minutes, until the flesh in the center of the fish no longer appears wet or spongy in texture when you pierce it